Helmholtz-UFZ/saqc/docs/funcs/SoilMoisture.md

 | path          | string                    |               | Path to the respective model object, i.e. its name and the respective value of the grouping variable. e.g. "models/model_0.2.pkl" |

-This Function uses pre-trained machine-learning model objects for flagging.
+This function uses pre-trained machine-learning model objects for flagging.
 This requires training a model by use of the [training script](../ressources/machine_learning/train_machine_learning.py) provided.
 For flagging, inputs to the model are the data of the variable of interest, data of reference variables and the automatic flags that were assigned by other